Noctiluca: Bioluminescence

 The dinoflagellate luciferase gene (lcf) of Gonyaulacales are currently the focus of scientists' research, while the bioluminescent gene sequences of Noctiluca scintillans do not belong to the Gonyaulacales order, so Noctiluca scintillans is the first representative of heterotrophic dinoflagellates, which helps to understand the extreme diversity of low-carbon fluoride compounds in dinoflagellates.
 In Noctiluca scintillans, the dinoflagellate luciferase gene (lcf) is highly simplified compared to photosynthetic dinoflagellates.
 It consists of only a single domain that is shorter than those found in photosynthetic species and exists as a hybrid gene fused with the luciferin-binding protein (lbp).
 This contrasts with photosynthetic dinoflagellates, which typically have lcf genes composed of three tandemly repeated domains.
 The structural simplification in Noctiluca scintillans includes a shorter N-terminal region and the absence of three out of four histidine residues believed to be involved in pH regulation, although functional pH sensitivity is retained.

 Noctiluca scintillans is one of the most common bioluminescent organisms in coastal areas of the world, its bioluminescence lasts 80 ms. In areas where it is abundant, its bioluminescence acts as a sensitive expressive character and provides an indication of its spatial distribution.
 There is a large variability in the duration of bioluminescence between species that is not yet explained.
 But it may be related to the number of scintillations present, the volume of scintillations, the amount of luciferin available and the amount of scintillations stimulated by proton influx which can approach 5% for Noctiluca scintillans.

 Some other phenomena influence the intensity of bioluminescence and even its presence.
 First of all, it has been found that it varies with the circadian rhythm.
-The molecules are destroyed at dawn and start to be resynthesised at dusk.
+The molecules are destroyed at dawn and start to be resynthesized at dusk.
 Their concentration is highest during 4 hours of the night, when it reaches 10 times the daytime concentration.

 The intensity of the emitted light is influenced by the physiological status of the cell and also by environmental factors.
 The intensity is also influenced by the amount of light received during the previous day.
 This last phenomenon is due to the fact that for species containing chlorophyll (such as the green genus for Noctiluca scintillans), the mechanism of bioluminescence is a little different and depends on the chlorophyll a molecule.
 Bioluminescence is therefore influenced by cell sensitivity to stimulation, specific response, time, physiology and environmental factors.

 N. scintillans is less prone to predation when in this 'phase' of bioluminescence, so this may be one of the functions of bioluminescence.
 The function of bioluminescence has not yet been proven, it is only a theoretical concept.
 However, it seems to act as a defence against predators, for oxygen, camouflage and seduction.